eastskim48/CS231n_assignments/README.md

 Python implementation assignments of "CS231n: Convolutional Neural Networks for Visual Recognition"

 ##Before starting
-You should download the dataset by run the get_datasets.sh at the location cs231n/datasets/
+You should download the dataset by run the get_datasets.sh at the path cs231n/datasets/